jmecom/orange-tcp/README.md

 * `ifconfig` on machine A to check its IP and MAC addresses.
 * `arping -c 2 172.17.0.3 -vv` on machine B
 * `arp -e` on machine B to check arp cache.

+Now, to test our own ARP implementation, we'll want to disable the kernel from responding to our ARP requests.
+Can do this with: `ifconfig eth0 -arp`.